 Magnetic resonance imaging (MRI) uses a magnetic field

 and pulses of radio waves to make pictures of the breast.
+It does not use X-rays.
 MRI may show problems

 in the breast that cannot be seen on a mammogram,

 show your breast's normal structure; tissue damage or disease, such as

 infection; inflammation; or a lump.
 MRI is better than

 mammography or ultrasound for looking at some breast

 In most cases, a dye (contrast material) may be used so that abnormalities can be seen more clearly